zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

 We attempt publication in the following cases:

- * `Certain`, if: the IPT list has changed from what was published
+ * `Certain`, if: the IPT list has changed from what was published, and we haven't published a `Certain` set recently
  * `Uncertain`, if: nothing is published, or what is published will expire soon, or we haven't published since Arti was restarted